Ayin: Pronunciation

 In Maltese, which is written with the Latin alphabet, the digraph għ, called għajn, is used to write what was originally the same sound.

 Because the sound is difficult for many non-native speakers to pronounce, it is often used as a shibboleth by native Arabic speakers; other sounds, such as ح and ض are also used.

-It is typically represented with a 3 in the Arabic chat alphabet.
+It is typically represented with the numeral 3 in the Arabic chat alphabet.